ZhiqingXiao/rl-book/README.md

 ### Table of Codes

-All codes have been saved as a .ipynb file in the directory "ipynb" and a .html file in the directory "html".
+All codes have been saved as a .ipynb file and a .html file in the same directory.

 | Chapter | Environment & Closed-Form Policy | Agent |
 | :--- | :--- | :--- |